About

 I use ethnographic methods, including participant observation, interviewing, and peer research to surface the complex relationship between people and infrastructure, physical geography and digital connectivity, technological autonomy and exploitation.
 (For a glimpse into one of these networks and the community it serves, check out an old newsletter I wrote spotlighting five examples of community networks, or a podcast I produced for GenderIT.org about a computer club in rural Lancashire.)

 Over the years, I’ve collaborated on innovative multimedia productions from podcasts to films with academics, litigators, activists, and public health professionals all over the world.
+You can find some of that work in the Expore! section of this site.

 Here’s my abridged résumé.